maya-a-iuga/Web-App-DevOps-Project/APMC-Project-Log.md

 I needed to create a 'repository' (using the name of the image I wanted to store my build under) in docker hub, before I could push it.

 I learnt that the Dockerfile COPY with a source directory copies only the contents of that directory rather than the directory itself (and contents).
 So in order to avoid copying unwanted files, I had to copy files and directories as separate commands.

+Kept track of everything in a feature branch, then merged to main.

+# Milestone 4 - IaC, terraform

+## networking module

+I adapted the networking module created in an earlier lesson.
+Added a `.gitignore` before issuing `terraform init` in the module directory.
+Keeping track of changes in branch `feature/terraform`.